 Strengthening exercises for a torn cartilage meniscus

 Exercises should always be done pain-free.
-Isometric exercise scan often begins immediately as there is no movement of the knee joint.
-As the injury heals and pain allows more dynamic exercises such as squats and lunges can be done.
+Isometric exercise can often begin immediately as there is no movement of the knee joint.
+As the injury heals and the pain allows more dynamic exercises such as squats and lunges can be done.